ryan-hamilton04/P2-Markov/README.md

 <details>
 <summary>Expand for details on setTraining()</summary>

 Similar to `BaseMarkov`, your `setTraining()` method should store the words of the training text in an Array of Strings.
-The easiest way to is to use the method call `text.split("\\s+")` as seen in `BaseMarkov` - the regular expression `\\s+` is used to split on all whitespace, including spaces and newline characters.
+The easiest way is to use the method call `text.split("\\s+")` as seen in `BaseMarkov` - the regular expression `\\s+` is used to split on all whitespace, including spaces and newline characters.

-In addition, you should start by *clearing the `HashMap` instance variable* (for example, if the name of the variable is `myMap`, you can do this by calling `myMap.clear();`).
+In addition, you should start by clearing the `HashMap` instance variable (for example, if the name of the variable is `myMap`, you can do this by calling `myMap.clear();`).
 This ensures that the map does not contain stale data if `setTraining()` is called multiple times on different training texts.

 Finally, you should loop through the words in the training text *exactly once* and, for each `WordGram` of the given order in the text, add all of the words that follow it to the corresponding `List<String>` value in your `HashMap` instance variable.